LouisJackman/language-x/docs/language-proposal/details/sylan-il.md

 All intrinsics implemented by a platform have a direct connection to an omitted Sylan IL instruction, except one: how to get the extern task.
 On start up Sylan sends the extern task reference to the main task, the sole starting item in its inbox.
-If the main task wants to give more powers to subtasks, it must pass the that value as a message to a subtask, which presumably will set that same dynamically-scoped variable to the value.
+If the main task wants to give more powers to subtasks, it must forward that task to its child tasks as a message.

 The `extern` task is defined by the runtime.
 This task handles all interaction with the outside world.
 Sylan reserves messages whose allocated message leads